The Illinois Tollway Earned Credit Program

 There are more than 20 construction contractors and subcontractors who hold active Illinois Tollway ECP certificates and hired and employed more than 200 ECP workers – most of whom now have union status.

 The ECP is part of an effort to diversify and expand the pool of firms and individuals doing business with the Illinois Tollway.

 Ensuring Qualified Candidates

-The Illinois Tollway created the Earned Credit Program Advisory Council, which includes prime contractors and subcontractors, union representatives and community partners.
+The Illinois Tollway created the Earned Credit Program Advisory Council, which includes prime contractors and subcontractors, union representatives and training partners.
 Their mission is to promote the ECP program, refer candidates for hiring by contractors, identify candidate training needs and foster union partnerships.

 Members of the Earned Credit Program Advisory Council:

 - Chicago & Cook County Building & Construction Trades Council

 - Dawson Technical Institute

 - GFS Signage